iopipe/serverless-plugin-iopipe/readme.md

 #### `iopipeNoUpgrade` (optional)

-The plugin automatically upgrades the IOpipe library to the most recent minor version.
+The plugin automatically upgrades the IOpipe library to the latest available version that satisfies the semver range specified in package.json.
 Use this option to disable that feature.

 #### `iopipeNoYarn` (optional)